 First Step is a harm-reduction program through the Office of Alcohol and Other Drug Program Initiatives.
 First Step provides brief alcohol and drug interventions for students who are experiencing negative consequences as a result of alcohol and other drug use/abuse.
 The First Step program understands that students use and abuse alcohol and other drugs as a way to cope with stress, unwanted or uncomfortable feeling, social tensions, and low self-esteem.
 First Step offers students a safe place to begin exploring the underlying motivations for their use patterns.
 First Step offers each student the opportunity to:

-- Talk openly about issues involved in her/her alcohol and other drug use within the context of a safe, non-judgmental and confidential environment.
+- Talk openly about issues involved in their alcohol and other drug use within the context of a safe, non-judgmental and confidential environment.

 - Increase self-awareness of personal alcohol and other drug behaviors.

 - Identify alcohol and other drug patterns and potential for risk.

 - Gain encouragement and support in making self-directed changes in his/her alcohol and other drug use.

 - Focus on harm-reduction tactics that can help keep negative consequences and health risks at a minimum.